 Program Structure: GEB 4956 3 Credits

-The nine week program splits into three sections; Pre-departure research, on-site cultural discovery, and business application.
-The pre-departure research portion of the course takes place on the UF campus from May 9-May 13.
+The nine week course is composed of three parts; Pre-departure research, on-site cultural discovery, and business application.
+A pre-departure course will take place on the UF campus from May 1 - May 5.
 Students will learn about China’s commerce and culture through lectures and investigative assignments.
-The on-site cultural discovery portion of the course will take place in Beijing, China from May 27 -June 2.
-During this week, students will learn about China firsthand by exploring some of China’s most significant cultural treasures, including the Great Wall, the Forbidden City, Tiananmen Square, the 798 Art District and other sites of cultural importance.
-During the business application portion of the course, running from June 2 – July 27, students will integrate what they learned in a two month business internship at a Chinese company located in Beijing.
+A cultural discovery week will take place in Beijing, China from May 19 - May 25.
+During this week, students will experience some of China’s most significant cultural treasures, including the Great Wall, the Forbidden City, Tiananmen Square, the 798 Art District and other sites of cultural importance.
+During the business application portion of the course, running from May 26 – July 19, students will integrate what they learned in a two month business internship at a Chinese company located in Beijing.

 GEB 4956 fulfills the Warrington internship requirement and three credits of summer enrollment.

 Enroll in GEB 4956: UF in Beijing – Chinese Commerce & Culture (3 credits):

 - Students will complete a series of internship assignments throughout the program